pusongyang/generator-fullstack-backbone/readme.md

 yo fullstack-backbone:all blog
 grunt serve
 ```
+After these commands,your blog base code will be generated.But you still need do some work to make it show on the screen.
+- 1) Open app/scripts/routes/all.js.
+- 2) Add your blog view in the backbone routes.
+- 3) Add href to this routes.eg: ``` http://localhost/index.html#blog ```

 Also checkout this [NetTuts write-up](http://net.tutsplus.com/tutorials/javascript-ajax/building-apps-with-the-yeoman-workflow/) for a guide to building Backbone.js apps using this generator.

 ## Options
 * `sequelize`
-    mysql AR class,you can define your table like OOP in 'server/sqldb/yourClass.model.js' and use it like:
+    mysql ORM for nodejs,you can define your table like OOP in 'server/sqldb/yourClass.model.js' and use it like:
 ```
 var models  = require('../sqldb');
 models.User.findAll({}).then(function(users) {